niaid/dsb/README.md

 # <a href='https://mattpm.github.io/dsb'><img src='man/figures/sticker.png' align="right" width="200" /></a> dsb: an R package for normalizing and denoising CITE-seq protein data

-**All documentation is provided below including installation instructions, usage tutorials for standard or sample multiplexed experiments, and a workflow for using dsb with Seurat, Bioconductor and Scanpy.
-Also see FAQ section.**
+**Documentation below includes installation instructions, usage tutorials for standard or sample multiplexed experiments, a workflow for using dsb with Seurat, and integration with Bioconductor and Scanpy.
+Also see FAQ
+section.**

 <!-- badges: start -->